United States men's national basketball team: 2001–2004

 However, the dominant team that competed in 2003 could not be kept together.
 Nine of its 12 players elected not to participate in Athens.
 The new team consisted of some young NBA stars early in their careers, such as Dwyane Wade, LeBron James and Carmelo Anthony.
 Only Richard Jefferson, Tim Duncan and Allen Iverson were part of the 2003 FIBA Americas San Juan gold medal team.
 The team was coached by Larry Brown.

 After struggles in several exhibition matches, the vulnerability of the 2004 team was confirmed when Puerto Rico defeated them 92–73, from which they earned the nickname "Nightmare team" (as mock opposed to the Dream Team concept), in the first game of the Olympic tournament in Athens.
 The 19 point defeat was the most lopsided loss for the US in the history of international competition.
 After the game, Larry Brown had strong comments about his coaching performance: "I'm humiliated, not for the loss – I can always deal with wins and losses – but I'm disappointed because I had a job to do as a coach, to get us to understand how we're supposed to play as a team and act as a team, and I don't think we did that".

-After winning close games against Greece and Australia, The USA fell to Lithuania, dropping to 2–2 in the Olympic tournament.
+After winning close games against Greece and Australia, The US fell to Lithuania, dropping to 2–2 in the Olympic tournament.
 Even after an 89–53 win over Angola, the Americans entered the knockout rounds in fourth place due to goal average, the lowest seed of their group.
 The Americans faced undefeated Spain in their quarterfinal game, winning 102–94.

 However, the semifinal match saw the team defeated by Argentina 89–81, ending the United States' hold on the gold medal.
-The USA did rebound to capture the bronze medal by defeating Lithuania.
-Still, it marked only the third time that an American team failed to win gold (excluding the 1980 Moscow Olympics boycott), and the first time for an American team composed of NBA players.
+The US did rebound to capture the bronze medal by defeating Lithuania.
+Still, it marked only the second time that an American team failed to officially win gold (excluding the 1980 Moscow Olympics boycott and ignoring the 1972 debacle), and the first time for an American team composed of NBA players.